drsjb80/REplican/README.md

 --Interesting=*RE*...   | Any number of regular expressions that match patterns inside <...> pairs for consideration by REplican.
 The capturing group(s) contain the URLs to be considered.
 If you specify any, they override all the defaults, which are: `[hH][rR][eE][fF]\s*=\s*[\"']?([^\"'#>]*)` and `[sS][rR][cC]\s*=\s*[\"']?([^\"'#>]*)`

 ### Paired arguments
-Several argurments must always come in pairs as both values are used.
+Several arguments must always come in pairs as both values are used.
 The first is a regular expression to match and the second is a replacement string.

 ```
 --FilenameRewrite=*RE*